-The Company's solvency capital requirement (SCR) is determined on a standard formula basis with an additional voluntary capital add-on relating to operational risk.
+The Company's solvency capital requirement (SCR) is determined on a standard formula basis with an additional Voluntary Capital Add-on relating to operational risk.

-The Company's capital management policy is to manage to a target capital level of 140% (with a minimum absolute buffer of £51m) of the Company's assessment of its capital requirement, where the actual capital exceeds the target level, a dividend should be considered to bring the solvency margin down to the target level.
+The Company's capital management policy is to manage to a target capital level of 130% (with a minimum absolute buffer of £50m) of the Company's assessment of its capital requirement, where the actual capital exceeds the target level, a dividend should be considered to bring the solvency margin down to the target level.
 Other considerations such as liquidity, projected new business sales and reinsurance exposure are all considered when determining what dividends can be paid.
 Refer to section E.1 below for more detail on the capital management policy.
-The Company's risk appetite is that the solvency margin should remain above 130% of the Company's assessment of the capital required.
+The Company's risk appetite is that the solvency margin should remain above 120% (with a minimum absolute amount of £35m) of the Company's assessment of the capital required.
 Therefore, given the year end margin no management action has been taken.